 This duplication of effort and the resulting inconsistencies create a significant burden on technical writing teams.
 It makes it incredibly difficult to ensure accuracy and consistency across all documentation, ultimately impacting the quality and reliability of the information provided to users.

-How Content Authoring Tools Meet These Challenges
+How Do Content Authoring Tools Help?

 Content authoring tools address the multifaceted challenges listed above through a comprehensive suite of features designed to simplify and optimize the documentation process.